fbpx

 good indoor air quality

-A good full restful night’s sleep can be the difference between an enjoyable and a miserable next day.
-It can also be the difference between a productive and a difficult day.
-Sleep quality has a huge impact on both our physical and mental wellbeing.
-Improving home indoor air quality can be an incredibly beneficial step to ensure better sleep.
+Sleep quality has a huge impact on both our physical and mental well-being.
+Improving indoor air quality can be incredibly beneficial to ensure better sleep.
 Yet, when it comes to improving sleep or solving sleep disorders, pursuing good indoor air quality is usually overlooked.

 The average time spent sleeping or trying to sleep equates to roughly one-third of our lives.
 That is a lot of time clocked in a single space!
-So, how exactly can you ensure good indoor air quality in your bedroom?
+So, how can you ensure good indoor air quality in your bedroom?

 Does Indoor Air Quality Really Affect Sleep?

-The short answer is: yes, indoor air quality really does affect your sleep.
-Research shows that those who live in high pollution areas are 60% more likely to suffer from poor sleep compared to those living in cleaner air areas.
-Indoor air quality impacts our health and wellbeing 24/7.
-Indoor pollutants like dust, mold, pollen, pet dander and allergens circulate in the air we breathe inside.
-They also affect breathing quality and breathing patterns, worsen allergies, asthma and respiratory conditions and impact general comfort.
+Indoor pollutants like dust, mold, pollen, pet dander, and allergens circulate in the air we breathe inside.
+They also affect breathing quality and patterns, worsen allergies, asthma and respiratory conditions and impact general comfort.
 Common bedroom pollutants include:

 • Allergens which worsen allergy symptoms like sneezing, coughing and itchy eyes, making it difficult to sleep.
 They can also interrupt the deep breathing necessary for good sleep.